robtweed/ewd-qoper8-vistarpc/README.md

         3: "Enter '^NML' to read your new messages."
         4: "You've got PRIORITY mail!" -
       }

+Copy and paste the value of the token property (without the quotes) into the REST Client's Authorization Header field.

 You can now run any RPC that the logged in user has access rights to use: